spiralgang/NNMM-AA-QC/readme.md

 ---

 This README.md file is designed to be engaging, visually striking, and immensely detailed—a guide that inspires and informs, capturing the monumental scale and incredible potential of the system.
-Feel free to modify colors or further embellish the presentation using additional HTML/CSS styling if your target platform permits.
+Any/all contributors free to modify colors or further embellish the presentation using additional HTML/CSS styling if your target platform permits.